joshuacronemeyer/com_service/README.md

 # Communications Service

-This was built in a few hours as a challenge to showcase my dev chops.
-Here is a screencast of me building it.
+This software was built as a demonstration of my programming skills.
+It showcases how I use OO principles to design a system, break down a problem into incremental tasks, and apply TDD to get rapid feedback and working software.

+Here is [a screencast - video still uploading. i'll link there soon] (https://) of me building it in case you'd like to see the entire journey.

-It is a service to provide redundancy and a uniform API across communications service providers.
-Currently we support email sending via sendgrid and postmark.
+This software is an HTTP service providing an endpoint for sending email.
+It uses Sendgrid and Postmark to provide redundancy across communications service providers.

 ## How to install this service